Goodnessuc/Goodnessuc/README.md

 ## Hello 👋🏾

 I am Ukeje Goodness, a Software Engineer and Technical writer.
-I love to build efficient scalable services and nd share knowledge acquired from the process.
+I love to build efficient scalable services and share knowledge acquired from the process.

 As a technical writer for various organizations and publications, including LogRocket, DigitalOcean, Axelar Network and many others.